hadi-darwish/updown/README.md

 <img src="./readme/title2.svg"/>

-> UPDOWN is a app that is used to manage elevators from both resident and owner of a building.
+> UpDown is a mobile app that allows the residents in a building to use the elevator and track their usage.
+And an admin panel where the manager of the building can add and track user activity.

-### User Stories
+### Resident Stories

-- As a user, I want to choose what floor I want to travel to
+- As a resident, I want to choose what floor I want to travel to
-- As a user, I want to track my usage of the elevator
+- As a resident, I want to track my usage of the elevator
-- As a user, I want to give access of usage to my visitor
+- As a resident, I want to give access of usage to my visitor

+### Manager Stories

+- As a manager, I want to track elevator usage of each apartment
+- As a manager, I want to add taxes and prices of elevator usage
+- As a manager, I want to give access or ban users of using the elevator

 <br><br>